DriveWealth/pql/README.md

 ### Usage
 ```
-pqlquery: v0.1a
+pqlquery: v0.3a
 Usage of pqlquery:
   -consistent
         Specify for consistent reads
   -maxretries int
         The maximum number of retries for a capacity failure (-1 for infinite) (default -1)
+  -minify
+        Specify for minified JSON instead of DynamoDB JSON
+  -nout
+        Specify to suppress completion message
   -profile string
         The optional AWS shared config credential profile name
   -query string
         The PartiSQL statement to execute
 ```

 #### Examples